Click Here to Add a Title

 Can I do energy therapy in addition to other types of healing practices?

 Absolutely!
 Energy healing is not meant to be a substitute for medical care or psychological counseling and I encourage all clients to be under the care of a licensed physician (and a therapist, if needed).
 Energy work is also complementary to other healing modalities such as acupuncture or massage.
-You do not need prior experience or an understanding of energy work in order for it to be effective.
-My clients have included hairdressers, teachers, computer programmers, college students, and physicians, many of whom had never heard of energy work before coming to see me.

 What types of clients do you see?
 Is energy work recommended for certain conditions/situations?